COMS10013

 Unit Organisation and Materials

-As for Maths A, the unit consists of in-person lectures, in-person workshops and problem sheets, supplemented by lecture slides and in some cases, lecture notes.
-Taking the unit involves atending the in-person lectures and reading the associated lecture notes (if available) before coming to the workshops to work on problem sheets.
+The unit runs in the same way as Maths A. It consists of in-person lectures, in-person workshops and problem sheets, supplemented by lecture slides and in some cases, lecture notes.
+Taking the unit involves attending the in-person lectures and reading the associated lecture notes (if available) before coming to the workshops to work on problem sheets.
+Attendance at the workshops is mandatory and will be recorded (see Workshops and Attendance Hurdles).
 You can also prepare by looking at the problem sheets before coming to the workshop.
-After the workshops, you check your solutions against the sample solutions made available on this web page.
+After the workshops, you can check your solutions against the sample solutions made available on this web page.

-The aim of the workshops is for you to work on problem sheets with your peers and with help from the Lecturer and Teaching Assistants.
+The aim of the workshops is for you to gain a better understanding on the material covered in lectures by using it to tackle problems.
+During each workshop you will work on a problem sheet relevant to the previous lecture.
+Your objective should be to either complete the problem sheet or gain sufficient understanding to complete it in your won time, working with your peers and with help from the Lecturer and Teaching Assistants.
 You will gain a lot by discussing problems, explaining solutions to others and asking questions when you don’t understand something.
 The more proactive you are in workshops, the more you are likely to gain.
 Some of the workshops will begin with a summary of the material relevant to the workshop, highlighting the key concepts and techniques.
 You will get the most out of this and the workshop as a whole if you have first prepared by studying lecture slides and notes if available.

 Please try to come to the workshops prepared - having good access to lecture slides and notes is essential, either on a laptop or printed out.
 Viewing on phones tends not to be particularly effective given the size of the screen.
 Also, don’t forget a pencil/pen and paper.